20 Apr The Impossible Railroad

 The hurricane’s awesome power was described by Kit Courter in 2004.
 Courter’s photographs of the aftermath may be seen in the links:

 The Carrizo Gorge section of the line was subsequently battered by years of violent storms.
-In 1979, faced with a daunting bill estimated at $1.27 million dollars to repair a line that was already hemorrhaging money each year, the Southern Pacific pulled the plug on its Impossible Railroad and sold it to San Diego’s Metropolitan Transit Development Board (MTDB) for $18.1 million, after agreeing to first restore the line to operational status.
+In 1979, faced with a daunting estimate of $1.27 million to repair a line that was already hemorrhaging money each year, the Southern Pacific pulled the plug on its Impossible Railroad.
+In 1979 they sold it to San Diego’s Metropolitan Transit Development Board (MTDB) for $18.1 million, and agreed to first restore the line to operational status.

 The MTDB originally picked Kyle Railways to operate the SD&AE, and for two years Kyle ran freight through Carrizo Gorge, but this arrangement fell apart in 1983 after two of the trestles were destroyed by fire, followed by the collapse of half-mile-long Tunnel 8.
 The next corporate entity to attempt a revival of the line was the San Diego and Imperial Valley Railroad (SDIV).
 But it balked at the price tag for repairing the tunnels and bridges in Carrizo Gorge.
 Owners of a local construction company, however, felt that they could take on the repairs themselves, and negotiated trackage rights from SDIV in 2003 that allowed them to operate on the line as the Carrizo Gorge Railway.

 The railway had some initial success hauling sand for mixing concrete from Mexico to San Diego.
 But in October 2008, with such deteriorated rails, tunnels, and bridges, the route was embargoed for all revenue traffic.
-Stephen Hager filmed this cab ride on a maintenance train eastbound through Carrizo Gorge in April of 2012 on what was to be one of the last times the railway ran a train through Carrizo Gorge.
-The train enters the gorge around 12 minutes into the video.
+Stephen Hager filmed this cab ride on a maintenance train eastbound through Carrizo Gorge in April of 2012 on what was to be one of the last times the railway ran a train through the Gorge.
+The train enters the Carrizo Gorge around 12 minutes into the video.

-In December 2012 the MTDB ended its arrangement with Carrizo Gorge Railway and entered into a 99-year operating lease for its Desert Line with a new entity, the Pacific Imperial Railway for freight operations.
-The lease stipulated operating goals and repair timetables (very few of which have been met).
-The new railway has, however, usually been able to make its annual $1,000,000 payment to MTDB for the right to operate on the line.
-The principals have also made headlines for their financial shenanigans, labor law violations, and for the 220 lbs. of marijuana discovered hidden on a freight car, for which the company was fined $1.6 million.
-Most observers doubt that revenue freight will ever again traverse Carrizo Gorge.
-However, the Pacific Imperial Railway contends that there has been some progress on rehabilitating the eastern end of the line, plus a financial restructuring and transfer of ownership.
-As seen in the virtual tour (top of page) the SW entrance to Carrizo Gorge has been blocked since February 2015 by the vandals who sent derelict railcars careening onto the main line from the spur at Dubbers.
+In December 2012 the MTDB ended its arrangement with Carrizo Gorge Railway and entered into a 99-year operating lease for its Desert Line with a new entity, the Pacific Imperial Railway, for freight operations.
+The lease stipulated operating goals and repair timetables (very few of which were ever met).
+The new railway had, however, usually been able to make its annual $1,000,000 payment to MTDB for the right to operate on the line.
+These payment, it seems, kept the folks in San Diego satisfied.
+The principals also made headlines for their financial shenanigans, labor law violations, and for the 220 lbs. of marijuana discovered hidden on a freight car, for which the company was fined $1.6 million.
+The Pacific Imperial Railway contended that there had been some progress on rehabilitating the eastern end of the line, as well as a financial restructuring and transfer of ownership.
+However, most observers doubted that revenue freight would ever again traverse Carrizo Gorge.

 Exploring Carrizo Gorge